Chayote: Names and etymology

 Chayote arrived to the southern Italian region of Campania in the early 16th Century.
 Spain conquered the Kingdom of Naples in 1503 and connected it to the wider network of commercial and military routes that included the American colonies.
 Chayote spread pretty rapidly but was never cultivated at scale.
 It is known in Naples markets as "melanzana dei francesi" (aubergine of the French) or "melanzana spinosa" (thorny aubergine) and "zucchina spinosa" (thorny zucchini), due to the fact that local varieties have thorns.
-Also known as "masciusce" (a name that suggests a connection with Brasilian "maxixe" and Kimbundu ma'xixi, indicating the thorny, tiny maroon cucumber), it is being "rediscovered" as a forgotten, local wild fruit and its colonial origins are still little known.
+Also known as "masciusce" (a name that suggests a connection with Brazilian "maxixe" and Kimbundu ma'xixi, indicating the thorny, tiny maroon cucumber), it is being "rediscovered" as a forgotten, local wild fruit and its colonial origins are still little known.

 Cultivation

 Like other members of the gourd family, chayote has a sprawling habit, and requires sufficient room.
 The roots are also highly susceptible to rot, especially in containers, and the plant in general is finicky to grow.
 However, in Australia and New Zealand it is an easily grown yard or garden plant, set on a chicken wire support or strung against a fence.
 In Trinidad and Tobago, it is grown in the mountainous areas strung from wire lines.
 In Latin America, chayote is widely cultivated.
 Depending on variety and region, yield reaches from 10 to 115 t/ha.